Carthage Cheat Sheet

 Use Case #1

-If I'm working with a another team and I need to evaluate their work, I won't use update, I'll use bootstrap instead.
-This ensures that I'm using the exact same dependecies that the other team is using.
+If I'm working with another team and I need to evaluate their work, I won't use an update.
+I will use bootstrap instead.
+It ensures that I'm using the same dependencies that the other team is using.

 carthage bootstrap --platform ios